YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

 JavaScript files would require a lot of time and most likely result in errors.

-Having said that, let’s start with the create command used to create application.
+Having said that, let's start with the create command used to create application.
 Remember, if you ever have questions about a command, you can also always ask Mojito by running the following:
 ``mojito help <command>``